 Dining kitchen with electric oven and hob, dishwasher, fridge and microwave.

-Dining area with church pew and chapel chairs, opening into a characterful beamed lounge.
+Dining area with oak dining table and chairs, opening into a characterful beamed lounge.

 Lounge with multi fuel stove, 32" smart TV with love film and i-Player, DVD and CD player.